Naenyn/axiom-air/README.md

 Description
 -----------

 This repo contains python midi remote scripts for the M-Audio Axiom AIR Mini32 midi controller for use with Ableton Live 9.
-The scripts included with Live out-of-the-box for tbis controller are buggy and I felt they needed enhancing.
+The scripts included with Live out-of-the-box for this controller are buggy and needed enhancing.
 The scripts in this repo are based on decompiled python bytecode that is included with Ableton Live.

 Features
 --------